GRAPE: Let GRPO Supervise Query Rewriting by Ranking for Retrieval: Appendix

-\paragraph{Empirical Comparison with Similarity-based Rewards.} To complement the above proof, we conduct experiments comparing ranking-based and similarity-based rewards as training progresses.
-Figure~\ref{fig:rank_vs_similarity_appendix} shows that similarity-based rewards exhibit score inflation (average similarity increases but Recall@1 decreases), ranking-based rewards yield stable improvements in retrieval recall with training steps.
-This demonstrates that our ranking-based reward not only has desirable theoretical properties but also provides practical stability during optimization.
+\paragraph{Empirical Comparison with Similarity-based Rewards.} To empirically validate the above analysis, we track the progression of ranking-based and similarity-based rewards during training.
+As illustrated in Figure~\ref{fig:rank_vs_similarity_appendix}, similarity-based rewards suffer from severe score inflation: the average similarity inflates while the actual Recall@1 steadily degrades.
+Conversely, ranking-based rewards yield stable and continuous improvements in retrieval recall, demonstrating that our proposed reward mechanism offers both theoretical robustness and practical training stability.